 The JR Pass includes free access on some metro lines in Tokyo, Osaka, and Kyoto.

-It’s great because taking the metro to a lot of big sites—like the Fushimi Inari Shrine, for example—is on a JR line.
+It’s great because a lot of big sites—like the Fushimi Inari Shrine, for example—are on JR lines.
 This means getting there as a Japan Rail Pass holder is FREE! *Cue the pouring of champagne!*

 Okay, I suppose I just got ahead of myself… While you can get some places within Tokyo, Osaka, and Kyoto for free by using your JR Pass, there are many gaps.